DAVIDshenghuei/Python-Mini-Projects-/README.md

 1. Run the code in console using command line.
 2. Load the .txt of a book and find out the frequency of word usage.

-# 5. Highest Frequency Word
+# 5. PYTHON Games - Tic-Tac-Toe game board
 1. Detailed Explanation of Coding Ideas